Chia-Network/chia-docs/docs/guides/clawback/clawback-user-guide.md

      * The sender and receiver could communicate off-chain.
 For example, the sender could call the receiver and ask if the pending transaction appears in their wallet.
        * If yes, then both parties can be confident that the money was sent to the correct address
        * If no, then the money was sent to an incorrect address, so the sender will claw it back
- 4. After 10 minutes, if the sender has not clawed the 1 XCH back, the reciever can claim it
+ 4. After 10 minutes, if the sender has not clawed the 1 XCH back, the receiver can claim it
  5. After the receiver has claimed the money, it appears in both wallets as a normal transaction.
 At this point, the transaction is complete; clawback is no longer possible

 The "intermediate location" is actually a coin with two rules: